NixOS/nix/doc/manual/src/store/store-path.md

 [file system objects]: ./file-system-object.md

-This means a store path is not just derived from the referenced store object itself, but depends on the store the store object is in.
+This means a store path is not just derived from the referenced store object itself, but depends on the store that the store object is in.

 > **Note**
 >